spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/20-Week/03-Day/03-Day-LessonPlan.md

 * Ask the students the following questions:

-  * ☝️What were some of the pain points of working with context and hooks?
+  * ☝️ What were some of the pain points of working with context and hooks?

-  * 🙋Managing many different contexts and hooks can gets complex very quickly.
+  * 🙋 Managing many different contexts and hooks can gets complex very quickly.

-  * ☝️What is the difference between mutability and immutability, and what are the advantages of each?
+  * ☝️ What is the difference between mutability and immutability, and what are the advantages of each?

-  * 🙋**Mutable** objects can have their properties changed or _mutated_, whereas **Immutable objects** can not.
+  * 🙋 **Mutable** objects can have their properties changed or _mutated_, whereas **Immutable objects** can not.
 Typically immutable objects help prevent your application from getting over-complicated.
 They often make it easy to identify _why_ the state changed, since every time an object needs to change, a new object has to be explicitly created.
 This also tends to make testing your components significantly easier.

-  * ☝️How might we manage state when if there are several different objects to keep track of, and several components that have the ability to update them?
+  * ☝️ How might we manage state when if there are several different objects to keep track of, and several components that have the ability to update them?

-  * 🙋We can create a single global state that contains all of the states needed throughout our application.
+  * 🙋 We can create a single global state that contains all of the states needed throughout our application.

 * Open the slide deck: https://docs.google.com/presentation/d/1rRxhoiKoa6op_sE3Z0koGxq6SSy97UQHe-SrnLmvnL8/edit?usp=sharing